OK Guys, here it is!

 (Somewhere in there, he gave another water break, but I was so tired I missed writing that down).

-If you are also doing this workout, or are interested in joining me and trying it out, connect with me with a comment below, or on my Facebook Page.
+If you are also doing this workout, or are interested in joining me and trying it out, connect with me with a comment below.
 I’d love to hear about your journey!